 All products are designed in some way and some of those designed products were presumably designed in Iceland.
 However, the oft-brandished term “Icelandic design” does not tend to refer to new types of fish gutting machines or tractors – however genius those designs might be.

-“Icelandic design” (and the word “design” generally when used in an ‘arty farty’, highbrow context) generally means clothes, it means furniture; it means lampshades, ornaments, jewellery and coffee cups.
+“Icelandic design” (and the word “design” generally when used in an ‘arty-farty’, highbrow context) generally means clothes, it means furniture; it means lampshades, ornaments, jewelry and coffee cups.

 The two words “Icelandic design” return nearly 3.4 million Google results (other search engines are available…apparently) and there is strong competition at the top of the list.
 It’s more like you’d imagine the results for “French fashion” than for “Icelandic design”.
 But reputation spreads fast and Iceland is very much under the long-coveted “Scandinavian design” and “Nordic design” umbrellas.

-Skólavörðustígur, the street leading straight down the hill from the Hallgrímskirkja cathedral, is the city’s design retail heart and the majority of its shops are stocked with pictures, ornaments, shoes, knickknacks, jewellery and much more that you’ll find nowhere else in the world.
+Skólavörðustígur, the street leading straight down the hill from the Hallgrímskirkja cathedral, is the city’s design retail heart and the majority of its shops are stocked with pictures, ornaments, shoes, knickknacks, jewelry and much more than you’ll find nowhere else in the world.

 What is Icelandic design like, you ask.
 Well, it’s very creative and strongly influenced by the country around it.
 The landscape provides inspiration and the land and sea provide raw materials; whether wool, fish leather, stones, herbs, or even crystals.